#✐ Edit this partialGetting started

 export default Test;

 Typically it helps if you keep your source files out of this folder and compile them into it.
-Cuttlebelles watch will notice the new file and move it into its appropriate place inside the site/ folder.
+Cuttlebelles watch will notice the new file and move it into it’s

 A setup could look like this: